-Before you prepare your Forms W-2, you will need the tax information for the employer and employees, as well as the amounts paid and withheld for the employees.
+Before you prepare Form W-2, you will need the tax information for the employer and employees, as well as the amounts paid and withheld for the employees.

 A. Employer Information